 We absolutely love thrift store and antique shopping, and big flea markets are my happy place.
 We visited the giant antique fair in Round Top a few years back, and I’ve been dying to go again ever since.
-I’m keeping my fingers crossed that we’ll make it back up there for one of the next fairs, but in the meantime I want to scope out some other flea markets a little closer to home.
-I just discovered this awesome resource for finding flea markets in your area – so if you love to shop but don’t know where to find one, go search for your city and see what’s close by!
-Since summer is the time of garage sales, thrifting, and flea-marketing for many people, I thought it would be fun to do a quick roundup of some of my best tips and tricks for getting a good deal and not missing out on finding anything you just have to have.
+I’m keeping my fingers crossed that we’ll make it back up there for one of the next fairs, but in the meantime, I want to scope out some other flea markets a little closer to home.
+Since summer is the time of garage sales, thrifting, and flea-marketing for many people, I thought it would be fun to do a quick roundup of some of my best flea market tips and tricks for getting a good deal and not missing out on finding anything you just have to have.

 1. Keep your eyes open!
 Flea markets and thrift stores are notorious for having a lot of stuff all over the place.
 It can be really easy to miss out on something awesome if you don’t pay close attention.
 Corey and I were getting ready to walk into one of the shops and we suddenly noticed that behind one of the signs there were stacks upon stacks of reclaimed wood!
 Most of it was trim, and it was largely stuff we didn’t need, but it was a pretty exciting find to stumble on.
 Next time we need wood for a project, we know that we can check out the flea market and can probably find a great deal.
 We would never have noticed it if we weren’t looking closely.